 - Wait 24 hours.

-If the skin patch is red, itchy, blistering, or swollen, you’ve had an adverse reaction to the oil and should discontinue use.
+If the skin patch is red, itchy, blistering, or swollen, you have had an adverse reaction to the oil and should discontinue use.

-If you experience discomfort before the 24-hour period ends, immediately remove the gauze and wash the area with soap and warm water.
+If you experience discomfort before the 24-hour period ends, immediately wash the area with soap and warm water.